Supereg/secure-video-specification/README.md

 ## 4. HomeKit Data Stream Packet Formats
 ### 4.1 Start

-When the camera detects motion it will send an hap event for the characteristic as usual.
+When the camera detects motion it will send a hap event for the characteristic as usual.
-After that one of the connected Home Hubs will send a open request.
+After that, one of the connected Home Hubs will send an open request.

 The header should use `dataSend` as the protocol and `open` as the topic.
 The **request** has the following message fields: